-DATED: APRIL 4, 2016
+DATED: FEBRUARY 29, 2016

-The Assembly Appropriations Committee reports favorably Assembly Bill No. 780.
+The Senate Budget and Appropriations Committee reports favorably Senate Bill No. 969.

-This bill implements, for State fiscal year 2016 through State fiscal year 2019, the constitutional dedication of Corporation Business Tax (CBT) revenues for open space, farmland, and historic preservation.

-Senate Concurrent Resolution No. 84 SCS of 2014, or "Ballot Question No. 2," presented to, and approved by, the voters of the State on November 4, 2014, amended the New Jersey Constitution to dedicate four percent of CBT revenues for open space, farmland, and historic preservation, water programs, public and private site remediation, and underground storage tank programs for fiscal years 2016 through 2019, and further increased the annual dedication for certain environmental programs from four percent to six percent commencing in fiscal year 2020 and thereafter.
+This bill would implement, for State fiscal year 2016 through State fiscal year 2019, the constitutional dedication of Corporation Business Tax (CBT) revenues for open space, farmland, and historic preservation.
+Senate Concurrent Resolution No. 84 (SCS) of 2014, or "Ballot Question No. 2," presented to, and approved by, the voters of the State on November 4, 2014, amended the New Jersey Constitution to dedicate four percent of CBT revenues for open space, farmland, and historic preservation, water programs, public and private site remediation, and underground storage tank programs for fiscal years 2016 through 2019, and further increased the annual dedication for certain environmental programs from four percent to six percent commencing in fiscal year 2020 and thereafter.

-With regard to open space, farmland, and historic preservation, for fiscal year 2016 through fiscal year 2019, of the four percent CBT dedication, the State Constitution dedicates annually 71 percent for: (1) providing funding, including loans or grants, for the preservation, including acquisition, development, and stewardship, of lands for recreation and conservation purposes, including lands that protect water supplies and lands that have incurred flood or storm damage or are likely to do so, or that may buffer or protect other properties from flood or storm damage (i.e., Green Acres and Blue Acres); (2) providing funding, including loans or grants, for the preservation and stewardship of land for agricultural or horticultural use and production (i.e., farmland preservation); (3) providing funding, including loans or grants, for historic preservation; and (4) paying administrative costs associated with each of those efforts.
-Commencing July 1, 2019, for State fiscal year 2020 and thereafter, of the six percent of the CBT revenue to be dedicated annually for certain environmental programs, 78 percent is dedicated for the four above-listed purposes.
+Specifically with regard to open space, farmland, and historic preservation, for fiscal year 2016 through fiscal year 2019, of the four percent CBT dedication, the State Constitution dedicates annually 71 percent for: (1) providing funding, including loans or grants, for the preservation, including acquisition, development, and stewardship, of lands for recreation and conservation purposes, including lands that protect water supplies and lands that have incurred flood or storm damage or are likely to do so, or that may buffer or protect other properties from flood or storm damage (i.e., Green Acres and Blue Acres); (2) providing funding, including loans or grants, for the preservation and stewardship of land for agricultural or horticultural use and production (i.e., farmland preservation); (3) providing funding, including loans or grants, for historic preservation; and (4) paying administrative costs associated with each of those efforts.
+(Commencing July 1, 2019 (i.e., for State fiscal year 2020 and thereafter), of the six percent of the CBT revenue to be dedicated annually for certain environmental programs, 78 percent would be dedicated for the above-listed four purposes.)

-The State Constitution also dedicates money received from leases and conveyances of State open-space lands.
-Under this bill, each State park, forest, or wildlife management area receives from that dedication an amount equal to the amount of revenue annually derived from leases or conveyances of lands at that State park, forest, or wildlife management area, as appropriate, to be used for recreation and conservation purposes at that State park, forest, or wildlife management area.
+The State Constitution also dedicates money received from leases and conveyances of State open space lands.
+Under this bill, each State park, forest, or wildlife management area would receive from that dedication an amount equal to the amount of revenue annually derived from leases or conveyances of lands at that State park, forest, or wildlife management area, as appropriate, to be used for recreation and conservation purposes at that State park, forest, or wildlife management area.

-For fiscal year 2016 through fiscal year 2019, the bill allocates dedicated revenues as follows:
+For fiscal year 2016 through and including fiscal year 2019, dedicated revenues would be allocated as follows:

-- (1) 64 percent for acquiring and developing lands for public recreation and conservation purposes, including lands that protect water supplies, under the Green Acres program; - (2) 31 percent for farmland preservation purposes; and - (3) 5 percent for historic preservation purposes.
+- (1) 64 percent would be used for acquiring and developing lands for public recreation and conservation purposes, including lands that protect water supplies, under the Green Acres program; - (2) 31 percent would be used for farmland preservation purposes; and - (3) 5 percent would be used for historic preservation purposes.

-The bill allows a maximum of 5 percent each year for administrative costs associated with implementing the Green Acres program.
+A maximum of 5 percent each year would be permitted to be used for administrative costs associated with implementing the Green Acres program.